sydasif/portfolio-blog/posts/2023-06-03-docker-networking-engineers.md

 ---
-title: "Docker for Network Engineers - Docker Networking"
+title: "Docker for Network Engineers - Networking"
 date: "2023-06-03"
 excerpt: "Understand how Docker handles container networking — from bridge and host modes to Mac VLAN, IP VLAN, and advanced L3 setups — all tailored for network engineers."
 description: "This post explores Docker networking for network engineers, covering default bridge networks, port mapping, custom networks, host mode, and advanced configurations like Mac VLAN and IP VLAN.
 Learn when and how to apply each to optimize container communication and isolation."
 category: "Docker Networking"
 tags: ["Docker", "Networking", "Network Engineers", "Containers"]
+image: "/images/docker.jpg"
 ---

 Docker containers have changed how we build, deploy, and manage applications.
 One critical part of this change is Docker’s networking capabilities, which allow containers to communicate with each other and the outside world.
 In this blog post, we’ll cover Docker networking — from basics like bridge networks and manual port settings to advanced techniques like Mac VLAN, IP VLAN, and IP VLAN L3 networking.